thoughtspot/thoughtspot.github.io/_end-user/search/change-chart-colors.md

 If the chart does not have a legend (not all do) and it is a single-measure chart, you can [apply a conditional format]({{site.baseurl}}/end-user/search/apply-conditional-formatting.html) to change the color.
-This type of conditional formatting does not work. with Line charts.
+This type of conditional formatting does not work with Line charts.

 Colors are maintained across searches within a session.
 For example, when doing a search on revenue by state, each state will keep its color assigned to it even if you change the search or chart type.

 ## Add a column to the legend